Yaohua-Chang/ML-Final-Exam/README.md

 Answer: (b)

+## Chapter 4 Decision Tree, KNN, Random Forest
-3. What is Not the advantage of decision trees?
+1. What is Not the advantage of decision trees?
     * a.
 Simple to understand and to interpret
     * b.
 Effective in high dimensional spaces
     * c.
 Requires little data preparation
     * d.
 Performs well even if its assumptions are somewhat violated by the true model from which the data were generated

 Answer: (b)

-4. A decision tree can be used to build models for
+2. A decision tree can be used to build models for
     * a.
 Classification problems
     * b.
 Regression problems
     * c.
 None of the aboven
     * d.
 Both of the above
 Answer: (d)

-5. To reduce underfitting of a Random Forest model, which of the following method can be used?
+3. To reduce underfitting of a Random Forest model, which of the following method can be used?
     * a.
 Increase minimum sample leaf value
     * b.
 Increase depth of trees
     * c.
 Increase the value of minimum samples to split